-Any comments received by 30 April 2021 will be incorporated into the 2020/21 Statement where possible, but the Council would welcome any comments after that date which the Council will try to include in future years' documents.
+Any comments received by 30 April 2022 will be incorporated into the 2021/22 Statement where possible, but the Council would welcome any comments after that date which the Council will try to include in future years' documents.

 1. Please indicate in what capacity you are viewing this Statement.
-Local Council Tax Local Business Other, please spec 2.
-Is the format and layout of the accounts easy to understand and follow?
+Local Council Tax p Local Business Other, please speci 2.
+Is the format and d layout of the accounts easy to understand and follow?
 Yes No If no, why not?
-3. Did you find the information you were looking for?
+3. Did you find the Did you find the information you were looking for?
 Yes No 4.
-Any other comments you have would be welcome: Return Address: FAO Head of Accountancy Corporate Finance (Financial Assurance) City Treasury Guildhall Road Hull HU1 2AB

-Or please e-mail any comments to: financial.planning@hullcc.gov.uk
+Any other comments you have would be welcome: FAO Head of Accountancy Corporate Finance (Financial Assurance) City Treasury Guildhall Road Hull HU1 2AB Or please e-mail any comments to: financial.planning@hullcc.gov.uk

 This handbook can be made available in other formats (large print, audio and Braille) as appropriate.
-Please telephone 300 300.
+Please telephone 01482 300 300.